jsspencer/testcode/docs/userconfig.rst

     True if the extraction program compares the benchmark and test outputs directly.
 See :ref:`verification` for more details.
 Default:
     False.
-vcs [string]
+can_fail [boolean]
+    If True, the exit code of the executable is not checked.
+Otherwise, the test will fail if the error code is not zero.
+Useful to be set if you want to check an expected failure, e.g. to see that the code crashes if the provided input is invalid.
+Default: False. vcs [string]
     Version control system used for the source code.
 This is used to label the benchmarks.
 The program binary is assumed to be in the same